FedBid: Operational model

 Unison Marketplace, formerly FedBid offers a full-service, reverse auction marketplace where government and commercial Buyers (anyone in a position to purchase) post purchase requirements and then Sellers of those commodity products and services bid on those requirements.

 Buyers save an average of 11% on purchases, which average $45,000.
 The company gets a small percentage fee on top of the contract price.
 If the transaction doesn't save the buyer money, they're not obligated to make the purchase.

 While bidding, Sellers cannot see other bidders’ prices but can tell whether they have the leading (i.e. lowest) bid in the auction, and they can improve their bid if not.
 Buyers can select any or none of the bids offered, and they can cancel or repost the auction at any time.
 Buyers pay a performance-based transactional fee (fee is only paid if the Buyer awards the contract) that is automatically built into the bidding process.
 The winning Seller then remits the fee back to Unison Marketplace (formerly FedBid).
 The Marketplace is free for Sellers to use.
 This entire process is supported by a comprehensive suite of marketplace management services.

 A study released by the Reverse Auction Research Center in December 2010 found that the reverse auction services provided by FedBid for the U.S. Customs and Border Protection bureau saved the agency roughly 10 percent annually over the past four years on more than $500 million in purchases made through the site.
 More than 90 percent of the acquisition professionals surveyed at the agency gave the reverse auction marketplace positive reviews, citing lower acquisition costs, greater competition, and a more streamlined buying process.

 Customers

-FedBid's marketplace community includes over 90,000 Sellers serving thousands of commercial, federal, state and local government, and education sector Buyers including: the American Red Cross, Monumental Sports and Entertainment, SunGard, Detroit Public Schools, the Departments of the Air Force, Army, Commerce, Defense, Energy, Health and Human Services, Homeland Security, Interior, Justice, Labor, Navy, State, Transportation, and Treasury.
+FedBid's marketplace community includes over 90,000 sellers serving thousands of commercial, government, and education sectors.
 In October 2010, the U.S. Navy, U.S. Marshals Service and U.S. Department of the Interior all announced multi-year contracts to use the service.
 FedBid is now used by more than 16,000 buyers in all of the major federal agencies.

 More than 8,500 government agencies shop using FedBid.